 $\blacktriangleright$ \textbf{Optimizer}

 \quad (1) \textbf{AdamW}($\uparrow\downarrow$).
 For common CNNs (ResNet and RegNetX), AdamW reduces robustness against all noises (adversarial, natural, and system) in most cases compared to SGD.
 However, for lightweight models (MobileNetV3 and ShuffleNetV2), AdamW could improve robustness against all noises as well as clean accuracy. (\eg, For MobileNetV3-x1.4, after using AdamW, clean accuracy improves from 69.2 to 73.6, PGD-$\ell_{\infty}$ robustness improves from 11.4 to 21.6, ImageNet-C robustness improves from 30.2 to 36.5)

 For other factors that are not mentioned in the main body, they show no evident effects on robustness.
-To sum up, there still doesn't exist an ``once-for-all'' training technique that yields stronger robustness for all architectures and all noises.
-Some techniques may even pose opposite effects on the same noise type for different architectures (\eg, AdamW improves adversarial robustness of MobileNetV3, while reduces that for ResNet).
-Thus, \jiakai{for fair comparisons}, we should align the training techniques.
+To sum up, there still does not exist an ``once-for-all'' training technique that yields stronger robustness for all architectures and all noises.
+Some techniques may even pose opposite effects on the same noise type for different architectures (\eg, AdamW improves adversarial robustness of MobileNetV3, while reducing that for ResNet).
+Thus, for fair comparisons of model robustness, we should align the training techniques.